About John Chapman, and the Blue Collar Voices Show

 Hard work, without a doubt.

 We once took down a wall we built because it was wrong, rebuilt it.
 It was close enough, probably, but not for Dan.
 His reputation mattered.
+It was not an error on his part, but we his responsibility to make sure the wall was correct.

-Thank you, Dan, for this important lesson.
+Thank you, Dan, for this important lessons like this.

 Because of weather impacting my income, I decided to get an electronics degree.